scolapicchioni/blazor/Lab03/readme.md

 <link href="css/bootstrap/bootstrap.min.css" rel="stylesheet" />
 ```

-Right now, if you play your app you'll see a disaster (**if it still looks good, you either did not remove the link to bootstrap or you need to refresh your browser cache by reloading the page on your browser with `CTRL` + `F5`**)
+Right now, if you play your app you'll see a partial disaster (**if it still looks good, you either did not remove the link to bootstrap or you need to refresh your browser cache by reloading the page on your browser with `CTRL` + `F5`**)

 ## Let's fix it